JesusGo115/Natural-Language-SQLite/README.md

 # Natural Language SQLite Interface with OpenAI's GPT Models

 This is a natural language interface to a SQLite database written in Node.js.
 The package provides an example database with ficticious data representing the classes a school would offer, including registration, grades, instructors and departments.
-See the diagram below for more information.
+See the diagram at the bottom of the page for more information.
 Any resemblance to real people/circumstances is purely coincidental and unintended.

 # Running the Interface